 Formed in the mid 1980s by guitarist Oystien "Euronymous" Aarseth and bassist Jorn "Necrobutcher" Stubberud, they released the raw EPs Pure Fucking Armageddon (1986) and

-New vocalist Per-Yngve "Dead" Ohlin committed suicide in 1991 (replaced by
+New vocalist Per-Yngve "Dead" Ohlin (an original founder of Morbid who had joined in 1988) committed suicide in 1991 (replaced by

 Stubberud left the band, which began to indulge in pseudo-nazi postures.